GaborFicsor/techcycle/README.md

 <br>

-9. Our Django database is only accessible within gitpod and is not suitable for production enviroment.
+9. Our Django database is only accessible within the local environment and is not suitable for production enviroment.
 The deployed project on a hosting service will not be able to access it, so we need to use [ElephantSQL](https://www.elephantsql.com/) To use this service:
     1. Create an ElephantSQL account
     2. Click on **'+Create New Instance'**
     3. Set up plan